Preston Greyhound Stadium: Origins

-Racing was planned for every Monday, Wednesday, Friday and Saturday evenings; this was common practice at the time and before a restriction was introduced as to which nights tracks were allowed to race.
-The paddock and racing kennels were literally constructed next door to houses in Oxley Road which must have been very noisy for the residents during racing.
-The greyhounds would only be housed during racing with the resident kennels situated on a 26-acre site called Sykes Holt in the village of Mellor Brook six miles to the east.
+Racing was planned for every Monday, Wednesday, Friday and Saturday evenings; this was common practice at the time, and was before a restriction was introduced as to which nights tracks were allowed to race.
+The paddock and racing kennels were literally constructed next door to houses in Oxley Road, which must have been very noisy for the residents during racing.
+The greyhounds would only be housed during racing, with the resident kennels situated on a 26-acre site called Sykes Holt in the village of Mellor Brook six miles to the east.
 There were 100 kennels with the addition of rest kennels and exercising accommodation.